What Makes New Orleans So Fun? These Experiences Say It All

 The front entrance of the Audubon Aquarium of the Americas in New Orleans, Louisiana, USA, features a yellow lattice structure with a shark motif.

-On the river next to the French Quarter, the Aquarium of the Americas is home to 3,600 animals from 250 species.
-Touch a shark or stingray and watch cute little African penguins zip by, a giant sea turtle glide past, and white Louisiana alligator peer out of the water.
+On the river next to the French Quarter, the Audubon Aquarium is home to 3,600 animals from 250 species.
+Touch a shark or stingray and watch cute little African penguins zip by, a giant sea turtle glide past, and a white Louisiana alligator peer out of the water.

 Regions represented include the Mississippi River, the Gulf of Mexico, the Amazon rainforest, and the Caribbean.
 The Audubon Insectarium, which has a Butterfly Garden, is in the same building.